-Esteban, the RIT Support Officer.
-These are all based at the IUCN Asia Regional Office in Bangkok, as are Ann Moey, who provides communications support to the RIT, and Apinya Odthon, who is responsible for financial management.
+Overall coordination of the RIT is provided by Alessandro Badalotti, the RIT Manager, based at the IUCN Asia Regional Office in Bangkok.
+Alessandro is a relatively new arrival to the team, replacing James Tallant, who left in mid-2017.
+Alessandro is supported in the role by Scott Perkin, the Senior Technical Adviser, and Janaleeza Esteban, the RIT Support Officer.
+Communications support is provided by Ann Moey, and financial management is the responsibility of Apinya Odthon, all based at the IUCN Asia Regional Office.
 At the national level, implementation is supported by IUCN staff based in the relevant country programs, as well as by staff of KFBG in China and MERN in Myanmar.
-The National Coordinators are Lou Vanny for Cambodia, Phoutsakhone Ounchith for Lao PDR, Supranee "Pern" Kampongsun for Thailand, and Nguyen Duc Tu for Vietnam.
+The National Coordinator for Cambodia is Lou Vanny, for Lao PDR it is Phoutsakhone Ounchith, for Thailand it is Supranee "Pern" Kampongsun, and for Vietnam it is Nguyen Duc Tu.
 For Myanmar, the National Coordinator is Aung Thant Zin of MERN, supported by Zin Myo Thu of IUCN.
-For China, there are two National Coordinators, Tingting Yin and Michelle Wong, both with KFGB.
+For China, there are two National Coordinators, Luo Peng and Michelle Wong, both of KFGB.
 They are supported by Bosco Chan and Zhang Yan of KFGB and IUCN's Zhang Cheng.
 Most of the RIT staff work on the program part time, alongside their other duties, which ensures good integration of the RIT functions within the overall programs of IUCN, KFBG and MERN.

 As well as establishing an experienced, integrated team, IUCN and its partners have put in place necessary structures to ensure transparency and technical rigor in the proposal review process, and facilitate uptake of the results of CEPF-supported pilot projects into national policy processes, through the establishment of National Advisory Committees.
-These committees bring together representatives of government, civil society and donors in each country, and have an advisory role in the review process for applications in their respective countries.
-The review process also involves voluntary peer reviewers from the conservation community in Indo-Burma, and draws on expertise from within IUCN, especially the Species Survival Commission and its specialist groups.
-IUCN has also put in place the necessary processes to ensure sound financial management of the RIT grants, financial and programmatic risk assessment of small grants, and compliance with the environmental and social safeguard policies of the World Bank.
+These committees bring together representatives of government, civil society and the donor community in each country, and have an advisory role in the review process for applications in their respective countries.
+The review process also involves voluntary peer reviewers from the conservation community in Indo-Burma, and draws on expertise from within IUCN's commissions, especially the Species Survival Commission and its specialist groups.
+IUCN has also put in place the necessary processes to ensure sound financial management of the RIT grants, financial and programmatic risk assessment of small grants, and compliance with environmental and social safeguard policies of the World Bank.